leanswift/leanswift.github.io/Customerportal/src/pages/customer-portal/21.2.0/usermanual-customerportal-admin-user.md

 - **Send Email from M3 IDM as Yes**

-When *Send Email from M3 IDM* is selected as Yes, /items/search api call is made to IDM to retrive the Customer invoice or Order confirmation document and documents are sent directly from M3 IDM based on when *Email Documents Cron* is triggered.
+When *Send Email from M3 IDM* is selected as Yes, /items/search api call is made to IDM to retrive the Customer invoice or Order confirmation document.
+Along with it, /email api is called to directly send documents from M3 IDM based on when *Email Documents Cron* is triggered.
 The documents are not saved in magento db.

 <kbd>